Spencer (surname)

-Spencer (also Spenser) is a surname, representing the court title dispenser, or steward.
+Spencer (also Spenser) is an English surname, originating from the Old French word despensier, meaning dispenser or steward.
+In medieval England, it was a title/status surname, representing the court title dispenser or steward.
 An early example is Robert d'Abbetot, who is listed as Robert le Dispenser ('the steward'), a tenant-in-chief of several counties, in the Domesday Book of 1086.

+Despenser/Spencer families would have originated in a range of different jurisdictions, and the possession of the shared surname is not an indication of genealogical relationship.

 In early times, the surname was usually written as le Despenser, Dispenser or Despencer—notably in works such as the Domesday Book and the Scottish Ragman Rolls of 1291 and 1296, but gradually lost both the "le" article and the unstressed first syllable of the longer surname to become Spencer.

-As an occupational surname, Despenser/Spencer families would have originated in a range of different jurisdictions, and the possession of the shared surname is not an indication of genealogical relationship.
+The origin and meaning of the Gaelic surname Mac Spealáin, meaning 'son of Spealáin' comes from Ireland.
+Spealáin comes from the word speal, which means 'scythe.'
+The Gaelic surname Mac Spealáin was anglicized and has many variations, including, Spenser, Spellane, Spollen, Spelman and Spellman.

 The surname Spencer has gained in frequency over time.
 In the 19th century it also become popular as a given name—especially in the more anglicised areas of the United States.